siderolabs/talos/website/content/v1.3/reference/cli.md

   -f, --force          force the upgrade (skip checks on etcd health and members, might lead to data loss) -h, --help           help for upgrade
-  -i, --image string   the container image to use for performing the install -p, --preserve       preserve data
+  -i, --image string   the container image to use for performing the install
+      --insecure       upgrade using the insecure (encrypted with no auth) maintenance service -p, --preserve       preserve data
   -s, --stage          stage the upgrade to perform it after a reboot
       --wait           wait for the operation to complete, tracking its progress. always set to true when --debug is set